amitxv/csgo-autobenchmark/README.md

     bind F5 "toggleconsole"
     ```

-- Do not have csgo installed on a HDD due to long loading times
+- Do not have csgo installed on an HDD due to long loading times

 - Download and extract the latest release from the [releases tab](https://github.com/amitxv/csgo-autobenchmark/releases)